suzuran7053/PHP_projects/README.md

  <li>
       <h3>4.
 Translation Works</h3>
       <p>As an English speaker as one's second language, I sometimes enjoy to translate from English into Japanese, or visa versa.
 This site is kind of a notebook for myself to review my English studying.
-In future years, I'd like to write many articles in various topics translated by myself in this site as a hobby.</p>
+In future years, I'd like to enjoy writing as a hobby in various topics.</p>
  </li>

 </ul>